 I peered from the kitchen entrance to the living room – the professor has indeed made himself comfortable on the sofa, and was currently rummaging through his bag – while his cat was sitting on a fluffy red pillow, obviously not enjoying itself – its ears were perked up and alert and eyes wide open.
 I knew an edgy cat when I saw one.

-“Uhh, sorry Mr. Medusa but we’re all out of coffee,” I said, and hearing this he nearly shrunk in dismay and an expression of deep sadness and regret appeared on his face.
+“Uhh, sorry Mr. Medusa, but we don't have a dip brewer,” I said sheepishly and and hearing this he nearly shrunk in dismay and an expression of deep sadness appeared on his face.
 I almost felt sorry for the guy, if the reason for his sudden depression wasn’t deprivation of one measly cup of coffee.
-“May I offer you some… uhh water instead?”
+“May I offer you some… uhh ordinary coffee instead?”

 “No, no,” he said dejectedly, shaking his head, “that’s okay.
-I really had my eyes set on that cup of coffee – ah well, maybe some other time.”
+I really had my eyes set on that dip brew – ah well, maybe some other time.”

 “Okay then,” I replied, taking a seat on the chair across him.
-I waited a few seconds for him to speak, but when he just continued to observe the ceiling and the walls and all the other ehh… incredibly interesting things in the house, I just couldn’t take it any longer.
+I waited a few seconds for him to speak, but when he just continued to observe the ceiling and all the other incredibly interesting things in the house such as the walls and floor, I just couldn’t take it any longer.

-“So, about the school you mentioned-” I began, but at that moment the door swung open (making me realize that I forgot to re-lock them, the idiot.
-I guess I was just distracted by this guy’s appearance and act, which I’m sure no one would blame me for, but still.
-Idiot), and revealed my mum standing on the entrance, with approximately six shopping bags in her hands.
+“So, about the school you mentioned-” I began, but at that moment the door swung open, and revealed my mum standing on the entrance, with approximately six shopping bags in her hands.
 I noticed the outlines of bananas in one, and my favourite strawberry ice cream in another.
-The rest weren’t as exciting.
+The rest wasn’t as exciting.
 Snuff ran to greet her.

-“Hey Ada, I’m back – hey, little guy – the Store was closed for inventory so I had to go all the way to the Market.
-Uhh… who are you?” my mum said, closing the door behind her with her foot.
-Normally I’d hurry up to lock it, since her hands were full, but I was distracted by a sudden change in air to my left.
+“Hey Ada, I’m back – hey, little guy – the store was closed for inventory so I had to go all the way to the Market.
+Uhh… hello.
+Who are you?” my mum said, closing the door behind her with her foot.
+Normally I’d hurry up to lock it, since her hands were full, but I was distracted by a sudden change to my left.
 On the spot where the cat was tensely resting not two moments ago, a woman with stern eyes and graying black hair drawn into a tight bun was sitting in her place, looking at my mum.